NeuroTechX/ntx_slack_archive/eegdata.md

  >qbarthelemy: thanks - can't seem to find anything on how to use their ICA package without having a stimulus file.
 Currently just using the sklearn ica package.
 It seems to be working (ish) :slightly_smiling_face:

+3/3/2017 7:45 PM

+ **yrenard** :

+ >melanie also there exist different ways of doing ICA ; ICA is a family of methods and you should be neet picky as to which one suits your problem and its apriori parameters the best